ogc1231/sound-burger/README.md

 ## Wireframes

-To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
+To follow best practice, wireframes were developed for mobile and desktop sizes to act as a design guide for the website.

 I've used [Mockitt](https://mockitt.wondershare.com) to design my site wireframes.

 ### Home Page Wireframes